Lower School (Preschool-Fourth Grade)

 Spanish:

-The Spanish program in the 8/9s is designed to help children acquire language-learning strategies and build a meaningful and usable vocabulary.
+The Spanish program is designed to help children acquire language-learning strategies and build a meaningful and usable vocabulary.
 Learning a language is a social experience, and Spanish class is full of interpersonal and experiential activities.
-We emphasize listening and speaking in the classroom through stories, games, songs, chants, art projects, conversations, videos, Total Physical Response (TPR) activities (learning vocabulary through gestures and actions), and written work.
+The program emphasizes listening and speaking in the classroom through stories, games, songs, chants, art projects, conversations, videos, Total Physical Response (TPR) activities (learning vocabulary through gestures and actions), and written work.
 At the end of each class, children are encouraged to practice speaking in Spanish at home to reinforce and support the retention of their language skills.

 Math: